 In this article:

-Xopero One gives you possibility to check the status of on-going tasks and historical events.
+Xopero ONE gives you a possibility to check the status of on-going tasks and historical events.

-If there's any on-going action in system like backup task, restore process or even data deletion information about number of running operations will be visible on Tasks tab.
+If there's any on-going action in the system like a backup task, restore process or even data deletion information about the number of running operations, they will be visible on the Tasks tab.

-After opening Tasks tab you will be redirected to Current tasks window, which contains information about actions in progress.
-An entry about task consists of task name, status, number of devices/users, the time that the task started, module that initialized it and elapsed time.
+After opening the Tasks tab you will be redirected to the Current tasks window, which contains information about actions in progress.
+An entry about a task consists of task name, status, number of devices/users, the time that the task started, module that initialized it and elapsed time.

 You can get deeper into the details by icon available on the action panel, which will display backup details.